 Intensive outpatient services provide support for clients while maintaining their independence.
 Like PHP, intensive outpatient programs can provide medication-assisted detox and therapy sessions to treat addiction.

 IOP allows clients to participate in a few therapy sessions for around four days a week while returning home at the end of their sessions.
-Depending on your schedule and preferences, you can often choose from day or evening outpatient services.
+Depending on your schedule and preferences, you can often choose from day or evening outpatient programming.

 IOP is often less intensive than PHP and is reserved for clients who do not require constant medical supervision for their addictions.
 There are several similarities between IOP and PHP, however, including: